Leopoldov95/bicycle_ecomm/README.md

 ## What I Learned
 This has been my largest project created so far.
 This is actually my second attempt at creating a full stacked ECommerce website, but my first iteration did not utilize a database and therefore the end result had many many issues.
 This project was the most I have ever delved with the backend side of web programming and it certainly has been a challenge.
 I learned how to use MongoDB Atlas as a database to store information and how to retrieve that information onto the front-end.
 I learned better folder structure and how to many if a logged in user vs a guest has certain privileges to access certain features.

+## Google Sign In Issues
+I am using Google OAuth 2.0 for Google User authentication.
+If you are unable to sign in, you may have to clear your browsers cache in order to get this feature to work.